-I am a volunteer (at the moment this article was wrote), part of the European Voluntary Service (EVS).
+I am a volunteer (at the moment this article was written), part of the European Voluntary Service (EVS).
 EVS is a huge thing, from the European Union, an Erasmus+ program bla bla.
 I am not going to advertise it, you can google it on your own.
 I am here to talk about my experience.
+What does volunteering mean?

 It’s work, without the financial reward.